unknowtherwise67/Unified-Android-Tweaker/README.md

 - If there's still problems, there's could be a lot of complicated reasons.

 ## NOTES
-- Since Android Sources are growing up, i no longer afford to support Android devices from 2016 and below.
 - I only fork and complile sources that are not closed-sources.
 - I only accept reported issues with LOGCAT files and other simliar if is better, otherwise will be ignored and/or closed.
 - I will try to keep module up-to-date as possible and you can support if you want, but yet I'm doing all this just for free, not like I'm being paid.